NSWI170 Computer Systems

 Students' feedback rebuttal

-We are constantly struggling with making the course better.
+We are constantly struggling to make the course better.
 We got a lot of feedback from the past runs and we would like to address the strongest issues since most of the problems likely started as misunderstandings.

 Lecture vs labs

 It is our opinion that getting in touch with real hardware whilst learning fundamentals of C/C++ is much more valuable than having additional seminars to deepen the topics from lectures (especially considering the lectures are mostly an overview and there are subsequent courses that will be more thorough).
-If a student feels that some of the topics are not clear enough from the lectures, one can always arrange a consultation with the lecturers.
+If a student feels that some of the topics are not clear enough from the lectures, one can always arrange a consultation with the lecturers or seek additional information on the web.

 Exam format